Meta-Semantics Augmented Few-Shot Relational Learning: The Proposed Method

 \section{The Proposed Method}

-In this section, we present our proposed learning framework in detail.
-As previously discussed, the core challenge in few-shot KGC is two-fold: (1) enabling model adaptation from the support set---where task-specific information is present but highly limited---to the query set; (2) learning transferable knowledge from the training set to predict for unseen relations.
-To address these two challenges, our proposed \textbf{PromptMeta} learning framework integrates meta-semantic prompts to enhance meta-relation representations.
-This integration allows the meta-relation representation to encapsulate both relational and meta-semantic knowledge, enabling more effective few-shot KGC.
-Our approach consists of three key components: (1) an attentive neighbor aggregator for relational information learning, (2) a learnable meta-semantic prompt pool for knowledge transfer, and (3) knowledge fusion for integrating relational and meta-semantic information.
+As discussed, the core challenges in FSRL are twofold: (1) enabling model adaptation from the support set---where task-specific information is provided but highly limited---to the query set; (2) learning transferable knowledge during meta-training to generalize to unseen relations in meta-testing.
+To tackle these challenges, our proposed \textbf{PromptMeta} integrates relational and semantic information to improve adaptation and generalization.
+It comprises three components: (1) context-aware neighbor aggregation, (2) a learnable meta-semantic prompt pool for knowledge transfer, and (3) relational and meta-semantic information fusion.